jsk-ros-pkg/jsk_recognition/doc/jsk_perception/nodes/depth_image_filter.rst

 * ``~threshold`` (Float, Default: ``0.0``)

   Mask threshold.
-Normally, ixels with a depth value farther than this value will be masked.
+Normally, pixels with a depth value farther than this value will be masked.

 * ``~negative`` (Bool, Default: ``False``)